Book today and get 5% discount off the tour price. Find out more

 Leaving Maun behind we travel east through rural Botswana to Kasane, the main base for exploring Chobe National Park.
 This is another of Africa's top game parks, boasting lovely scenery and an abundance of wildlife (especially elephants).

 We camp along the Chobe River and the following morning you can take an optional (extra cost) game drive, or relax beside the Chobe River keeping an eye out for birds and even animals.

 On day eight we take an afternoon boat cruise on Chobe River, soaking up the scenery as the sun goes down over the African bushveld.
 Chobe is renowned for its boat cruises, offering exceptional water-based game viewing.

 Victoria Falls is the largest waterfall in the world - a magnificent natural spectacle to behold.
-During our time at Vic Falls you are free to do optional adventure activities (extra cost) and explore the historic town, also named Victoria Falls.
-Adventure activities range from bungee jumping and abseiling to white water rafting and scenic helicopter, microlight or airplane flights over the falls.
+During our time at Vic Falls, you are free to do optional adventure activities (extra cost) and explore the historic town, also named Victoria Falls.
+Adventure activities range from bungee jumping and abseiling to white water rafting and scenic helicopter, microlight or aeroplane flights over the falls.

 Today we make our way back across the border into Botswana, travelling down to Nata.
 After setting up camp we go to the nearby Makgadikgadi Pans where we witness a usually spectacular sunset over the vast dry lakebed.

 On day 12 we drive south to the Tuli Block area, known for its archaeological sites and San rock art.
 The unfenced Tuli area also offers excellent game viewing, hosting old wildlife migration routes.